Fourteen years ago, my father died on Mother’s Day, and the meaning of the holiday changed forever.

 A Mother’s Prayer Answered

-However, I have made some progress in the grieving process.
-Now, I can make it through Mother’s Day without breaking down in tears!
+Gradually, I have made progress with the grieving process; I can make it through Mother’s Day without fighting back too many tears.

 It’s taken years of prayer to have peace, and the bible verse that has helped most is Philippians 4:6-8.